AblesonWu/notebook/src/移动端开发/Riverpod.md

 1. Package to be used: `flutter_riverpod`
 2. Inject `ProviderScope()`  at the root
 3. Create Provider using `StateProvider()`
-4. Consumer class extends `ConsumerWidget`
+4. PConsumer class extends `ConsumerWidget`
 5. Use `ref.read()`  to change the state